markandrus/twilio-haskell/README.md

 For TwiML, see [twiml-haskell](http://github.com/markandrus/twiml-haskell).

-Example
+Example 1 - using environment variables
 -------

-You can create a REST API client and fetch the calls resources as follows
+You can create a REST API client, fetch the calls, or send a message as follows:

 ```hs
 {-#LANGUAGE OverloadedStrings #-}